hpe-storage/python-hpedockerplugin/docs/create_snapshot_schedule.md

 1. Above command creates a docker snapshot with name snapshot_name.
 2. It creates a snapshot schedule on 3PAR with name for schedule as dailyOnceSchedule.
 3. scheduleFrequency string specifies that task has to be created daily for each month and on each day at 10 minutes passed 2 O'clock.
-4. Docker snapshot has retentionHours of 58
-5. Snapshot created via scheduled snapshots will have prefix 'pqr' to its name and these snapshots will have retention period of 3 hours and expiration period of 5 hours
+4. Snapshot created via scheduled snapshots will have prefix 'pqr' to its name and these snapshots will have retention period of 3 hours and expiration period of 5 hours

 ###Inspect on volume and snapshot having a schedule associated with it.